Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr2.md

 After the archival snap completes (you can check fossil/last /dev/sdF0/fossil to see the current rootscore, it should be different than the first once the snapshot finishes) then we can update the secondary venti.
 On the primary machine:

-	import -c tcp!secondary.ip!17027 /net /net.alt
+	rimport -c tcp!secondary.ip!17060 /net /net.alt
 	9fs 9fat
 	ventiprog
 	fossilize /dev/sdF0/fossil

 Now use the vac score shown by fossilize to reset the fossil on the remote machine.
-Access the secondary machine service namespace via hub or cpu:
+Access the secondary machine service namespace via hub or rcpu:

 	fosreset vac:74d419b929679c471cb86bc76a0872597cbf029b /dev/sdF0/fossil